sklnhunt/sklnhunt.github.io/_posts/2023-08-29-dependencyconfusion.md

 * A Dependency Confusion attack or supply chain substitution attack occurs when a software installer script is tricked into pulling a malicious code file from a public repository (e.g. NPM, PIP, RUBYGEMS, MVN etc.) instead of the intended file of the same name from an internal repository.
 The attacker can upload a package with a higher version number to the public repository.

-* In this writeup, we are focusing on the **NPM** package dependency.
+* In this blog, we are focusing on the **NPM** package dependency.
 The Dependency confusion vulnerability was discovered by [Alex Brisan](https://twitter.com/alxbrsn) and it is explained very in-depth in his [writeup](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610).

 ### Discovery